aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_container_v3.rst.md

-CloudVision Portal Configlet configuration requires a dictionary of containers with their parent, to create and delete containers on CVP side.
-Module also supports to configure configlets at container level.
-Returns number of created and/or deleted containers

-The module doesn't merge the existing container structure with the one specified in your playbook's topology; instead, it will try to remove unspecified containers from CVP.
-Existing containers are removed under two circumstances:

--   The container has no confliglets attached to it.
+CloudVision Portal Configlet configuration requires a dictionary of containers with their parent, to create and delete containers on CVP side The Module also supports assigning configlets at the container level Returns number of created and/or deleted containers With the argument <span class="title-ref">apply_mode</span> set to <span class="title-ref">loose</span> the module will only add new containers When <span class="title-ref">apply_mode</span> is set to <span class="title-ref">strict</span> the module will try to remove unspecified containers from CloudVision.
+This will fail if the container has configlets attached to it or devices are placed in the container.
--   Strict apply_mode is set (see below).

 ## Module-specific Options